chimpansiets/AlCu/README.md

 ## Getting Started

-Run make, and my makefile will compile a binary called "alum1". run this binary, and you can now specify the field.
+Run make, and my makefile will compile a binary called "alum1". run this binary, and you can now specify the field by giving integers to specify the amount of matches on a row.

 e.g.
 ```